Bruin-Dev/Intelygenz/docs/PIPELINES.md

 This area covers the checking and creation, if necessary, of all the basic resources for the subsequent deployment, these being the specific image repositories in [ECR Docker Container Registry](https://aws.amazon.com/ecr), as well as the roles necessary in AWS to be able to display these images in [ECS Container Orchestrator](https://aws.amazon.com/ecs/).

+In this stage is also checked whether there are sufficient free resources in ECS to carry out the deployment.

 ## Build steps

 This area will cover all build steps of all necessary modules to deploy the app to the selected environment.
 It's typical to build the docker images and push to the repository in this step.